authelia/authelia/examples/kubernetes/local/README.md

 # Disclaimer

 This is an _example_ not a production-ready deployment.
 For example, the TLS certificates are self-signed.
 Furthermore, the user database is not mounted into `/var/run/` nor stored as a secret instead of a `ConfigMap`.
 The deployment is not highly available nor stateful.
 Lastly, all of the secrets such as the JWT secret are stored in the config instead of in actual secrets.

+The Traefik CRDs are taken from here: https://doc.traefik.io/traefik/reference/dynamic-configuration/kubernetes-crd/#definitions.

+The Traefik configuration is based on the one deployed with mikrok8s: https://github.com/ubuntu/microk8s/blob/c9d10eaa89c014cd3a159f1829a65f5125ee754c/microk8s-resources/actions/traefik.yaml.